 - Enter Ref # (optional).

-- Select the type of return – Refund (if Customer wants the payment back) or Credit memo (if you want the refund amount to be credited to Customer’s account).
+- Select the type of return – Return (just return the product when there was no payment) or Refund (if Customer wants the payment back) or Credit memo (if you want the refund amount to be credited to Customer’s account).

 - If returning a partial order, change the quantity being returned.